| |

 1986 (Back to top)

 Jeff Miller at Provident Investment Counsel sought the firm's help, and a competitive positioning analysis and fresh new materials, produced with the help of Nita Alvarez, helped Provident reach new growth objectives.
 Mike Fisher, a true friend from the Collins Associates era, while at Chase Investors, shop-within-a-shop, became a new client!
-The Frank Russell Company invited the consultant team to speak at the Silverado in the wine country on "How to Stand Out From the Crowd in the Sales Process" at their investment manager conference.
+The Frank Russell Company invited the consultant team to speak in the wine country on "How to Stand Out From the Crowd in the Sales Process" at their investment manager conference.
 The team was also invited back to AIMSE to give the famous "Seven Deadly Sins" speech once again.
 The two spoke at the Investment Counsel of America that year as well.

 1988 (Back to top)

-In September, Charnley & Røstvold made a presentation on Product Positioning at the Callan Investments Institute Fall Investment Management Business Conference in Pebble Beach, CA.
+In September, Charnley & Røstvold made a presentation on Product Positioning at the Callan Investments Institute Fall Investment Management Business Conference in Pebble Beach, CA. The most exciting event of the year was on November 7th when Jackie became a mom to Jordan William Charnley!

 1989 (Back to top)